Pallavi-medidi/Water-Quality-prediction/README.md

 **Overview**

-This project aims to develop a robust water quality prediction system using machine learning techniques, specifically an optimized Support Vector Machine (SVM) model integrated with feature engineering techniques.
-The system analyzes various water quality parameters to predict the quality of water, which is crucial for environmental monitoring and public health.
+Water quality prediction is a critical aspect of environmental monitoring and public health management.
+It involves analyzing various parameters of water bodies to assess their quality, which helps in identifying potential risks and taking preventive measures.
+In this project, we aim to develop a robust water quality prediction system using machine learning techniques, specifically an optimized Support Vector Machine (SVM) model integrated with feature engineering techniques.

+The primary objective of this project is to accurately predict water quality based on a set of input parameters.
+By utilizing advanced machine learning algorithms and feature engineering methods, we intend to create a predictive model that can effectively analyze water quality data and provide reliable predictions.
+This system will serve as a valuable tool for environmental scientists, policymakers, and public health officials to monitor and manage water resources effectively.

 **Features**

 Integration of machine learning for water quality prediction.